jlee92603/double_machine_learning/README.md

-estimator with ordinary least squares and investigates how the choice of machine learning method used to estimate the nuisance function $g_0(X)$ affects the estimation accuracy of $\theta_0$ as well as proposes an extention of the DML framework for estimating a more general treatment effect function $f_0(D)$ when the treatment effect is not linear in D.
+estimator with ordinary least squares and investigates how the choice of machine learning method used to estimate the nuisance function $g_0(X)$ affects the estimation accuracy of $\theta_0$ as well as proposes an extension of the DML framework for estimating a more general treatment effect function $f_0(D)$ when the treatment effect is not linear in D.

 # Methodology